scionproto/scion/doc/manuals/common.rst

             The addresses provided via the ``remote`` and ``local`` options must be valid string representations of addresses for the specified protocol.

-            As of theis writting the only available underlay protocol is "udpip", which is the default.
+            As of this writing, the only available underlay protocol is "udpip", which is the default.
 As a result addresses are always <ip>:<port> pairs.

          .. option:: remote = <ip|hostname>:<port>, required